Sega Saturn: Game library

-Many well-regarded Saturn games were exclusive to Japan, such the Sakura Wars series.
+Many well-regarded Saturn games were exclusive to Japan, such as the Sakura Wars series.
 Co-developed by Sega and Red Entertainment, Sakura Wars mixes elements of tactical RPGs, anime cutscenes, and visual novels.
-Sakura Wars and Grandia helped popularize the Saturn in Japan, but never had a Western release due to Sega of America's policy of not localizing RPGs and other Japanese games that might have damaged the Saturn's reputation in North America.
-Some games that launched on Saturn, such as Dead or Alive, Grandia, and Lunar: Silver Star Story Complete were only released on the PlayStation in the West.
-Working Designs localized several Japanese Saturn games before a public feud between Sega of America's Bernie Stolar and Working Designs president Victor Ireland resulted in the company switching their support to the PlayStation.
-According to the review aggregator GameRankings, Panzer Dragoon Saga is the most acclaimed Saturn game; it was praised for its cinematic presentation, evocative plot, and unique battle system.
+Sakura Wars and Grandia helped popularize the Saturn in Japan, but never had a Western release due to Sega of America's policy of not localizing RPGs and other Japanese games that might not appeal to American consumers and might damage the Saturn's reputation in North America.
+Some games that launched on Saturn, such as Dead or Alive, Grandia, and Lunar: Silver Star Story Complete, were only released on the PlayStation in the West.
+Working Designs localized several Japanese Saturn games, but switched to PlayStation following a public feud between Stolar and the Working Designs president, Victor Ireland.

+According to the review aggregator GameRankings, Panzer Dragoon Saga is the most acclaimed Saturn game.
+It was praised for its cinematic presentation, evocative plot, and unique battle system.
 However, Sega released fewer than 20,000 retail copies in North America in what IGN's Levi Buchanan characterized as an example of the Saturn's "ignominious send-off" in the region.
 Similarly, only the first of three installments of Shining Force III was released outside Japan.
-The Saturn's library was criticised for its lack of sequels to high-profile Sega Genesis franchises, with Sega of Japan's cancellation of a planned third installment in Sega of America's popular Eternal Champions series cited as a significant source of controversy.
+The Saturn's library was criticised for its lack of sequels to high-profile Sega Genesis franchises, with Sega of Japan's cancellation of a third installment in Sega of America's popular Eternal Champions series cited as a significant source of controversy.

 Later ports of Saturn games including Guardian Heroes, Nights Into Dreams, and Shin Megami Tensei: Devil Summoner: Soul Hackers continued to garner positive reviews.
 Partly due to rarity, Saturn games such as Panzer Dragoon Saga and Radiant Silvergun are noted for their cult following.
 Due to the Saturn's commercial failure and hardware limitations, games such as Resident Evil 2, Shenmue, Sonic Adventure, and Virtua Fighter 3 were cancelled and moved to the Dreamcast.